 It is our ambition to be zero waste to landfill from our production facilities and we are making good progress to achieve this.
 We also want to see waste eliminated across the entire value chain.
-We believe that a circular economy is the best way to eliminate waste and we can play our part by increasing the amount of recycled content we put into our packaging - for example the UK produces Ribena bottles using 100% recycled plastic and since 2018.
-MayTea bottles started using 50% recycled content in 2019.
+We believe that a circular economy is the best way to eliminate waste and we can play our part by increasing the amount of recycled content we put into our packaging - for example the UK produces Ribena bottles using 100% recycled plastic and And MayTea bottles started using 50% recycled content in 2019 and will increase this by 2021.